cybercongress/cybercongress/site/content/post/year-in-cyber.md

 Cyber allows to design a trustless, provable and an incentivized method of communication between those who provide content and those searching for it.
 Effectively removing censorship and creating a world of opportunities for such fields as, open AI, digital marketing, social networks, search mechanisms, decentralized oracles and much more.

 Cyber is currently working on autonomous and programmable smart contracts, which will take it another step closer to becoming a superintelligence.
 Cyber has 2 DAO’s which help to manage it.
 A community pool and a programmable chain on top of the Tendermint consensus.
-Users can manage the chain, vote on its parameters, like inflation or the search algorithm, etc. And Euler-Foundation (which will evlove in to cyber\~Foundation) an Aragon, ETH-based DAO, which acts as a decentralized venture fund and Ethereum embassy for Cyber.
+Users can manage the chain, vote on its parameters, like inflation or the search algorithm, etc. And Euler-Foundation (which will evolve into cyber\~Foundation) an Aragon, ETH-based DAO, which acts as a decentralized venture fund and Ethereum embassy for Cyber.
 Hence, separating money (ETH) managed by the users and the state (the chain).

 Is this the long way to explain what Cyber does?
 Yes, it is.
 But we progress.
 And what we can't explain in 45 seconds, seems that our users can.